Tesla Remotely Expanded Car Batteries Near Irma's Path, And Questions Linger

 The tyranny, Fung and other observers say, comes in the ability to change the terms of what a consumer has bought.
 When cars are remotely updated like a cellphone or other device — and without a customer's consent — problems can arise.

-David Friedman, the director of cars and product policy and analysis at Consumers Union, says Tesla is "really a great example" of car makers that can give to customers with one hand, while they remove features with the other.
+David Friedman, the director of cars and product policy and analysis at Consumers Union, says Tesla is "really a great example" of a carmaker that can give to customers with one hand while removing features with the other.

 "This is a case where they gave consumers the ability to get greater range, but we also just heard this week that Tesla took away automatic emergency braking, at least temporarily, as a feature for some of the cars," Friedman says.
 "So, there's sadly two sides to this."